Ale-JRD/Alblogtrad/content/post/Trad-2/index.md

 Finally, in the midst of the sexual pleasures that seemed to overwrite and melt away over and over again, Sera lifted her chin and moaned.

-「Hauu… I can… no… longer… Yuu… u…」
+"Hauu… I can… no… longer… Yuu… u…"

-「B, big sis Sera… I, I’m also, feeling so good that…」
+"B, big sis Sera… I, I’m also, feeling so good that…"

 Sera raised her head and stared at Yuu.